No products in the cart.

 Wall space: Some clients prefer small intimate portraits that take up little wall space to suit their homes, others want to fill a large space with a grand bespoke portrait artwork that really catches peoples attention.

-I offer either a blank white / grey background or a colour / colour gradient of your choice included in the price.
+I offer either a blank white, brown or grey paper background or a colour / colour gradient of your choice included in the price.
 Background colour options are often chosen by the clients personal taste and what complements the portrait.
 If you would like a detailed background illustrated as seen in your photo reference, I can give you a quote based on how complex it is.
 We can discuss all options via email when you request a commission and figure out the best outcome together.

-You can also find many different background choices my clients have previously chosen in my gallery here on my website for examples / inspiration.
+You can also find many different background choices my clients have previously chosen in my gallery for examples / inspiration.